hoopty3/siriproxy-isy99i/README.md

 **Set heat/heating/heat setpoint/heating setpoint to (##)**

 - Will set the heating setpoint of your thermostat to whatever 2 digit value you tell it to.

+**NOTE -- Thermostat functions are currently limited to one thermostat.
+I know there are many of you that have multiple thermostats in your setup, and it shouldn't be too hard to incorporate them into the code, but I only have one so that is how I wrote it.
+I have multiples on my to do list...**

 Above are the main arguments that have been coded so far for use with the ISY-99i controller.
 I have programmed in some specific phrases and instructions for my use.
 These can be found in the siriproxy-isy99i.rb file.
 Feel free to edit these and make it your own.
 I only ask that you share any funny or neat applications that you come up with.